Rakib Ehsan

-Rakib Ehsan is a British-Bangladeshi PhD, writer, journalist, media commentator, researcher and author of such books as Beyond Grievance.
+Muhammad Rakib Bin Ehsan is a British writer, journalist, media commentator, researcher and author of the book Beyond Grievance.
+He is of Bangladeshi Muslim origin.

+His PhD thesis explored the impact of social and workplace integration on the experiences and attitudes of British non-white ethnic minorities.
 He has written for such publications as The Daily Telegraph, The Spectator, The Independent, UnHerd and Spiked.

 Ehsan has also been featured as a television commentator on TalkTV, Sky News, ITV, GB News and the BBC.

-In 2024, Ehsan, along with co-writer Iain Mansfield, released A Portrait of Modern Britain, a new research report on British ethnicity and religion, published by the conservative think tank Policy Exchange.
+In 2024, Ehsan and co-writer Iain Mansfield authored A Portrait of Modern Britain, a research report on British ethnicity and religion, published by the conservative think tank Policy Exchange.